-Obesity: A new appetite-increasing mechanism discoveredOctober 29th, 2013 in Medical research /
+Obesity: A new appetite-increasing mechanism discoveredOctober 29, 2013 in Medicine & Health / Medical research

 Despite their efforts, many morbidly obese people continue to consume too much food (hyperphagia) compared to their reserves and their needs.
 And yet, the hunger hormone, called ghrelin, is most frequently found at a normal or even lower level in these patients.
 The Inserm Unit 1073 team "Nutrition, inflammation and dysfunction of the gut-brain axis" has just explained this mechanism causing this paradoxical hyperphagia.
 Certain antibodies have a greater affinity for ghrelin in obese patients, leading to extended appetite stimulation.